frappe/builder/README.md

 If you prefer self-hosting, follow the official [Frappe Bench Installation](https://github.com/frappe/bench#installation) instructions.

-## Want to Just Try Out or Contribute?
+## Want to just try out or contribute?

 ### Codespaces